takeyounext/AnonymousSocialMedia/README.md

 # AnonymousSocialMedia
-We are going to develop Anonymous Social Media website
+We are going to develop Anonymous Social Media web application